Adrenaline junkies or anyone looking for unconventional things to do in Grand Rapids, look no further.

 Photo by Experience Grand Rapids

-This unique activity has taken cities across America by storm, and Grand Rapids now has a range of its own at Target Axe Throwing.
+This unique activity has taken cities across America by storm, and Grand Rapids now has two ranges of its own: FlannelJax’s Grand Rapids and Wood-Splitters Axe Throwing.

 Hit the trampoline park to have fun and burn major calories.
 You can bounce, swing on the trapeze, duke it out on the battle beams, play trampoline basketball, and more at a local extreme trampoline gym.
 You don’t have to be a gymnast to appreciate the high-energy fun of jumping around a thousand square feet of bouncy surface.

-The cost for single passes vary between trampoline park but generally begin at $13.95.
+The cost for single passes vary between trampoline parks but generally begin at $13.95.

 Escape rooms offer a great puzzle-solving activity for groups, team building, and parties.